Tsoggy/PyBer_Analysis/README.md

 2. How many drivers there are per city and the average amount of drivers per city type
 3. How much fare collected per city and the average fare per city type

-Our merged DataFrame is below:
+Our merged data is below:
 ![Total Rides](Resources/Total_Rides.png)

 #### Additional analysis